| Title: | Continuous-Time Multivariate Analysis |

 Philip Tzvi Reiss <[email protected]> and Biplab Paul <[email protected]>

-, which includes an example
+kmeans.ct, which includes an example

 Plots the Fisher's linear discriminant functions generated by a call

-to lda.ct
+to lda.ct.

-## S3 method for class 'lda.ct' plot(x, ylab = "Discriminants", xlab = "Time", which = NULL, col = NULL, ...)
+## S3 method for class 'lda.ct' plot(x, ylab = "Discriminants", xlab = "Time", which = NULL, col = NULL, ...)## S3 method for class 'lda.ct' plot(x, ylab = "Discriminants", xlab = "Time", which = NULL, col = NULL, ...)

 x |